Melbourne Law School: Law school admissions test

-The School previously required the law school admissions test (LSAT) be sat, with the results considered in deciding whether to admit an applicant.
-In 2022, the School announced the LSAT would no longer be required.
+The school previously required the law school admissions test (LSAT) be sat, with the results considered in deciding whether to admit an applicant.
+In 2022, the school announced the LSAT would no longer be required.
 The board of admissions removed the requirement due to the impact of COVID-19 on students, and initially planned to reinstate the requirement once restrictions were eased.
-However, the School permanently removed the LSAT as doing so increased diversity and access to the program while maintaining strong academic standards.
+However, the school permanently removed the LSAT as doing so increased diversity and access to the program while maintaining strong academic standards.
 The process of removing the LSAT requirement was criticised by the University of Melbourne Student Union, noting the WAM requirement remained high and "severe lack of organisation displayed by the School" in not providing students sufficient notice or detail surrounding the decision.

 Costs

-The cost of tuition for the 2022 school year is $41,920 for domestic students, or at least $132,152 for three years.
-International students are charged $42,752 for the 2022 school year, or at least $134,775 for the course duration.
+Students studying the J.D. program do so in either a Commonwealth Supported Place or full-fee paying place.
+Fees for students in a Commonwealth Supported Place were $15,142 per year in 2023, while fees for full-fee paying students were $42,784 per year.
+Eligible students in either fee type may defer payment of tuition through the Higher Education Loan Program.